 Approximate savings: $764.00 (calculated off the average dress price, since I really could never justify the $8,000.00 dress in reality)

-And if you haven’t taken your engagement photos yet, check out my white dress engagement photos ideas.
+Related post: And if you haven’t taken your engagement photos yet, check out my white dress engagement photos ideas.

-My BHLDN bridal consultant accessorized by dress with a $300.00 veil and $130.00 earrings that perfected the look.
+My BHLDN bridal consultant accessorized my dress with a $300.00 veil and $130.00 earrings that perfected the look.
 I certainly could have accessorized my look cheaper, but this amount wasn’t far out of reason, and it would save me the hassle of trying to accessorize the dress myself.
-So, I purchased these items but made the conscious decision to use a purse I already owned (of my grandmother’s — my something old and something blue), and to not accessorize with any additional jewelry.
+So, I purchased these items but made the conscious decision to use a purse I already owned (of my grandmother’s — my something old and something blue) and to not accessorize with any additional jewelry.
 And due to a shipping snafu, I ended up getting the $130.00 earrings for free — one of the most unexpected ways to save money on a wedding!

-As for shoes, I really liked the brand Badgley Mischka because they look very high end bridal, but they aren’t egregiously overpriced.
+As for shoes, I really liked the brand Badgley Mischka because they look very high-end bridal, but they aren’t egregiously overpriced.
 Still, around $250.00 for shoes is not cheap.
-So, I did some internet sleuthing and ended up finding Badgley Mischka heels that matched my look and needs (lower, block heel for comfort and walking through grass) on clearance for $127.00 at Neiman Marcus Last Call and the matching flat sandals on clearance for $67.00.
+So, I did some internet sleuthing and ended up finding Badgley Mischka heels that matched my look and needs (lower, block heel for comfort and walking through the grass) on clearance for $127.00 at Neiman Marcus Last Call and the matching flat sandals on clearance for $67.00.
 After the wedding, I re-sold one pair and re-used the other pair.

 Approximate savings: $186.00

 After we decided on our color scheme, my fiance noted that he already owned a grey suit that was custom-tailored.
 I told him he shouldn’t let that hold him back from wearing something that makes him feel great on our wedding day.
 He responded, “Well, let me just try it on and we will see what we think.”